mr-ansar/layer-cake/doc/source/distribution-with-multihosting.rst

 what **layer-cake** can do, this final section on concurrency will focus on the latter.

 One of the most problematic issues relating to multihosting, is arranging for all the right connections between all the right processes on all the right hosts.
-This is a non-trivial issue that is beyond the scope of this document.
+Any reasonable description of this problem space is beyond the scope of this document.
 Suffice to say that pubsub is one way to avoid most of the effort and most of the pain that arises from making mistakes in this area.

 Pubsub is implemented as a small set of networking components; ``group-cake``, ``host-cake`` and ``lan-cake``.
 At least